Frequently Asked Questions

 Career guidance is an integral part of SPI.
 Panelists and discussions focus on different types of publishing companies, entry-level positions, and career paths.
 Résumé reviews and practical training sessions on cover letter writing and interview strategies help to prepare students for careers in publishing.
 In addition, alumni and human resources experts provide invaluable advice on career advancement, particularly in New York City.

 A highlight of SPI is the career fair, which provides students with the opportunity to meet and interview with representatives from book, magazine, and digital media companies.
-While students are not guaranteed jobs, our faculty members, career guidance services, and the career fair help them to begin the process of finding jobs, exploring and pursing leads, and seeking out networking opportunities in the industry.
+While students are not guaranteed jobs, our faculty members, career guidance services, professional workshops, and the career fair help them to begin the process of finding jobs, exploring and pursing leads, and seeking out networking opportunities in the industry.
+SPI also maintains a robust alumni community for future career networking opportunities.

-For the first time, in 2018, SPI will make the program available to qualified undergraduate students who will have completed their junior year before entering the program.
-Please not that this option is only open to undergraduates entering their senior year in Fall 2018.
+SPI is now available to qualified undergraduate students who will have completed their junior year before entering the program.
+Please not that this option for SPI 2019 is only open to undergraduates entering their senior year in Fall 2019.

 SPI is a very competitive program, and we do receive more applications than we can accept.
 We accept approximately 100 students each year.

-We urge students to focus on submitting the best application possible, with a thoughtful essay that tells us your interest in publishing, your accomplishments in the world of media, and your short- and long-term goals.
+We urge students to focus on submitting the best application possible, with a thoughtful personal statement that tells us your interest in publishing, your accomplishments in the world of media, and your short- and long-term goals.